Saturday, 31 July 2021

 I was hoping changing your accent had been dumped.
 When I was a very young woman I was turned down for a job because I 'didn't speak well enough'.
 I think it was one of the first times I'd encountered snobbery.
 Never forgotten it – never lost my accent! (@Kibalchich1)

 The requirement for ‘a pleasant speaking voice’ ensured that only higher-class girls with flawless Received Pronunciation would apply.
 (Sarah Shaw, Short Skirts and Shorthand.
-It was sometimes called “a good telephone manner”.)
+It was sometimes called “a good telephone manner”.
+She also points out that the girls who became Personal Assistants were slim and pretty, with straight blonde hair, blue eyes and button noses.)

 Dear Dr Katie Edwards